-On this page you'll find the results of The Student Living Index Survey by NatWest.
+On this page you'll find the results of The Student Living Index by NatWest which is a survey run each year.
 You can view the full results at:

-https://personal.natwest.com/ personal/life-moments/studentsand-graduates/student-living-index. html
+https://personal.natwest.com/ personal/life-moments/students-andgraduates/student-living-index.html

-Student Living Index 2021
+Student Living Index

-This survey polled 2337 University Students living in the UK and ran between 4th June - 17th June 2021.
+This survey polled 2806 University Students living in the UK and ran between 3rd June - 11th June 2020.